TDStrasser/KookaBlockly-Reference/docs/source/loops.rst

 Loops
 -----

-Loops are a category of control blocks that direct the flow of a program.
+Loops are a category of control blocks, shown in :numref:`loopalette`, that direct the flow of a program.
 They run the nested action blocks a number of times in accordance with the test taken at the beginning of the loop.

+.. _loopalette:
 .. figure:: images/loops-palette.png
    :width: 500
    :align: center